forrestberry/theolexica/content/posts/spurgeon-conference-notes.md

 ## Session 3: Afflicted, but not Crushed

+- Spurgeon suffered with depression throughout his life.
+    - unsure of the cause
+        - weight of responsibility?
+        - physical malady?
+        - constant criticism and attacks from 19yo through the rest of his life
+        - social hardship (time of Oliver Twist)
+        - fundamental disposition
+        - unhealthy atmosphere of London ("miasma", cholera, sewage, Jack the Ripper and crime)
+        - involvement in many controversies through his life
+    - be aware of overdoing it
+        - does not have marks of depression as we think of it.
+        - one of the most productive pastors in church history
+        - shows humor very often
+        - focused on others and gives them help
+            - letter sent with a widow to the deacons -- this woman needs some help.
+I think we ought to help her.
+However, "be forewarned that she talks like a parrot with its tail on fire."
+    - Spurgeon said he had a "perpetual struggle with sadness".
+- Struggled with this from childhood.
+    - Sent to live with his grandparents from 18 months.
+        - 25 miles away
+    - Spurgeon did not return to live at home until he was 8.
+        - Spurgeon always spoke affectionately about his mother, but something must have been strained there.
+    - Spurgeons mother gave birth to 17 children.
+Only 9 survived.
+    - Seems like his mother suffered from some sort of infirmity.
+    - Mainly cared for by his Aunt.
+        - She taught him to read when he was 3.
+    - He was reading the puritans by the time he was 8.
+        - Pilgrim's Progress was his favorite book.
+He felt like the burdened Pilgrim.
+        - felt the weight of sin and condemnation that was out of proportaion to his age
+        - At a young age he had a lot of solitude.
+            - Would hide in a tomb in the graveyard.
+            - "To be alone was my boyish heaven"
+    - Spurgeon kept this private struggle private, even with a father and grandfather who were capable pastors.
+- Spent five years searching for salavation.
+    - Refused to deal superficially with matters of guilt and divine judgement.
+    - Listened to sermons, read books, refused to allow mental knowledge to substitute for real faith
+    - Called these five years the greatest depression of his life.
+    - Recalled that this made him an effective soul winner.
+He could articulate the fear and angst of the lost and point to the way to salvation.
+    - Saved at 15 - poor message on the simplicity of the gospel.
+The preacher called him out directly and told him that he looked miserable.
+    - recognized the joy of heaven in his forgiveness.
+    - began to speak of the mercies of God almost immediately
+- Began meeting in Exeter Hall 5 years after taking the New Park Street Chapel due to large crowds.
+    - bitter criticism
+        - made him a bit melancholy
+        - learned to take the abuse
+    - received large praise
+        - made him more melancholy
+        - never became accustomed to praise
+        - made him feel inadequate and a need to work harder
+- Decision to build the Metropolitan Tabernacle
+    - one of the busiest intersections in London
+    - preached at Surrey Gardens Music Hall to 12000 people
+        - at the end of the pastoral prayer, some shouted "Fire!"
+            - 7 killed, 28 seriously injured
+        - attacked afterward that it was his ego of gathering sich large crowds that led to this disaster
+        - 22 when this happened
+        - would call his reaction to this today as PTSD.
+- Did not have a strong physical constitution
+    - lifelong health problems especially with his liver and kidneys
+    - health worsened every winter - began at age 37 to take a vacation every winter to southern France
+    - said cigars gave him relief - so maybe don't trust his medical advice

 ## Session 4: Lectures to My Students

 ## Session 5: Spurgeon vs. Joseph Parker